-For some people the mountains are always calling, but for me that counts for Maldives as well.
+For some people the mountains are always calling, but for me that counts for Maldives!
 Perks of the job is that I get to experience the best resorts in Maldives.
 Apart from the standard ‘oh wow, Im jealous!’ reactions a lot of people also come up with the question: isn’t it boring?
 Well I can tell you, this is now my 4th time traveling to Maldives and no, there has never been a dull moment!
 This time I got the chance to experience the sustainable luxury resort Soneva Fushi Maldives and this is my review.

 As I came across so many things that I want you to know about Soneva Fushi, here is the full list with all the information you need when booking your Maldives holidays in this little paradise resort.

 Soneva Fushi is a very high-end luxury resort in Maldives.
 Not far behind the Soneva brand but a little cheaper you can find: Westin Maldives, Lux South Ari Atoll, Kanuhura Maldives, Anantara Kihavah, Shangri La Maldives or Naladhu Private Island.